nf-core/eager/docs/output.md

 - `mapping/`

-  - `*.c_curve.txt`: A file for every BAM file that had enough deduplication statistics to generate a complexity curve for estimating the amount unique reads that will be yield if the library is re-sequenced.
-You can use this file for plotting e.g. in R to find your sequencing target depth.
+  - `*.c_curve.txt`: A two column text file with the first column representing sequencing depth and the second an estimate of unique reads .

   </details>